What’s Your Cat’s Love Language?

 What does it mean if my cat values a safe environment as their love language?

 All cats should have a safe and quiet environment, and providing them with a cozy home is one way you can show your love.
-Make sure they have a calm space all to themself, especially for eating and using the litteropens in a new tab.
+Make sure they have a calm space all to themselves, especially for eating and using the litter.

 How do I know if my cat’s love language is quality time?